×

 The Kaiparowits Plateau

 More than 20 dinosaur species new to science have been described from the Kaiparowits Formation.
-Beneath the fossils sits a substantial coal deposit.
 During the four years the land was open after Trump's reduction, no leasing or large-scale mining of any kind materialized.
 But the fossils are irreplaceable.

 Discovery